davegallinat/AstroJournal/readme.md

 #AstroJournal
-###Astronomy Journal.
+###Astronomy Journal for Wordpress

-A Wordpress plugin for keeping an astronomical observation log.
+A plugin for keeping an astronomical observation journal.

 ####**Features**
 AstroJournal will keep track of